katze225/ProxyParser/README.md

 ### Features

 - Easy to use
-- Easily integrates into your apps
 - Easy to understand
+- Easy to integrate into app.

 ### Usage
 `python proxy.py`